 - a.
 Two literacy coaches work across the school to assist teachers to implement evidence-based reading pedagogy strategies. - b.
 Data drives reading strategies for every child.
-A culture of data has been implemented over 2016. - c.
+A culture of data has been implemented over 2016-2017. - c.
 Reading sessions before school are targeted to specific students. - d.
-Improved reading NAPLAN results compared to to last 5 years.
-(Year 3 reading up by 46 points, year 5 reading minor gains)
+Improved reading NAPLAN results compared to last 5 years. - e.
+Year 5 student gain compared to year 3 is significantly greater than that of National Average.